dksingh04/AndroidApps/NasaImageOfDay/README.md

 NasaImageOfDay
 ==============
-I have created this project Apllication development.
+I have created this App just for the purpose of exploring Android OS and different concepts in Android Application development.
 The project concept is taken from HeadFirst Android Application Development book.

-It's good example for learning Android.